 Here are our Canmore hotel favorites

-- Rooms have living and bedroom area, with fireplace, kitchenette, balcony and GREAT views.
+- Rooms: 108.
+Rooms have a living and bedroom area, with fireplace, kitchenette, balcony, and GREAT views.

-- Features: 3 star hotel.
+- Features: 3-star hotel.
 Mid budget hotel (prices could be high during peak seasons).
-Perfect for groups and family.
+Perfect for groups and families.
 Long stay.

 - Book your stay at the Falcon Crest

-- Solara Bellstar Resort & Spa – An upscale 4 star resort hotel, the Solara Bellstar offers elegant in-suites with modern amenities, laundry fireplace and kitchenette.
+- Solara Bellstar Resort & Spa – An upscale 4-star resort hotel, the Solara Bellstar offers elegant in-suites with modern amenities, laundry fireplace, and kitchenette.
 It is located close to the downtown/main area of Canmore.
-Has indoor pool and a spa.
+It has an indoor pool and a spa.

-- Features: 4 star hotel.
-Great option for family and couples stay.
+- Features: 4-star hotel.
+A great option for family and couples stay.
 They offer weekly rates for long stays.

-- Base Camp Resorts – Newly opened Base Camp Resorts offer stunning views of the Canadian Rockies at your door step (or window).
-Situated in a great location, this hotel offers rooftop hot tub, in-suite kitchenette, laundry and dining space and of course spacious rooms.
+- Situated in a great location, this hotel offers rooftop hot tub, in-suite kitchenette, laundry, and dining space and of course spacious rooms.

-- Apartment style rooms with comfortable bed, kitchenette, dining area.
+- Rooms: 42 (apartments) – Apartment-style rooms with a comfortable bed, kitchenette, dining area.